Lipid bilayers - Part I: Self-assembly

 Note that the Martini 3 release is organized into several .itp

-files, each with the definitions for a class of molecules.
-For this tutorial you won’t need all of the Martini 3 .itps
+directory, each with the definitions for a class of molecules.
+For this tutorial you won’t need all of those .itps

 To create the .top